 as though a harpoon were sparring for the kill.

 If you will indulge a bit of confessional clacking, this poem is particularly meaningful to me.
 Lowell talks about the metal shaving mirrors and remembers blue corridors.
-I’ve suffered depression for decades and like Lowell, I went to McLean after a failed suicide attempt in college.
+I’ve suffered from depression for decades, and, like Lowell, I went to McLean after a failed suicide attempt in college.
 A heeded cry for help, I call it.

-If mental illness does appear next to creative genius – as it did for Lowell, Bacon, Rimbaud, Eliot, Plath, John Clare, Van Gogh, Dickinson, Woolf – it is likely because it sets us apart from society in such a way that we can better reflect it.
-We are the metal shaving mirrors.
+If mental illness does appear next to creative genius—as it did for Lowell, Bacon, Rimbaud, T. S. Eliot, John Clare, Vincent van Gogh, Edward Lear, and Virginia Woolf—it is likely because it sets us apart from society in such a way that we can better reflect it.
+We are the metal shaving mirrors.3

-Lowell was very much ‘apart,’ from his parents first and foremost.
-And yet there is something in his poetry that feels like home.
-Life Studies is a true gift.
+Lowell was very much “apart,” from his parents first and foremost.
+And yet, there is something in his poetry that feels like home.
+Life Studies is a gift.